Which? Elderly Care

-The Admiral Nurse provides pyschological support to help family, carers and people with dementia undertand and deal with their feelings and emotions.
-Liases with other professionals and organisations to provide co-ordinated care and support.
-Provides therapeutic, psycho-educational and socail support.
+In partnership with Dementia UK, the Admiral Nurse provides psychological support to help family, carers and people with dementia understand and deal with their feelings and emotions.
+Liaises with other professionals and organisations to provide coordinated care and support.
+Provides therapeutic, psycho-educational and social support.
 Delivers specially tailored training to community groups and care homes.
 Facilitates a Carer Education group and Peer Support Group for people with a diagnosis of dementia.

 Support group